Chapter 3 - Racing Squirrels

 You want to life a connected life, Nicole?

-Well, here is the pathway.
+Well, here is the way.

 And you now know the most important ingredients: